Dopetwist/GeoMindz/README.md

 ## 🏄🏻‍♂️ Features

 * Sound effects for correct and incorrect answers.
+* Dynamic display of random countries from a database.
 * Score tracking.
 * Restart button upon failure.
 * Responsive design for desktop and mobile devices.